JarbasAl/blog/_posts/2023-10-14-the-trust-factor-in-public-servers.md

 2. Data Resale: An unscrupulous server could secretly collect and store user data, then potentially sell it to third parties, violating the promise of not saving or sharing user data.
 This would be a clear breach of trust and privacy.

-3. Intercepting Unencrypted Data: Even if data is transmitted securely to the server, an evil server may intercept and store dencrypted data before it is processed, despite the promise of data encryption.
+3. Intercepting Unencrypted Data: Even if data is transmitted securely to the server, an evil server may intercept and store decrypted data before it is processed, despite the promise of data encryption.

 4. Persistent Logging: Some servers may explicitly save logs despite claiming not to do so.
 These logs could contain sensitive user information that was supposed to be discarded, putting user privacy at risk.